escowin/korean-keyboard/docs/bugs-issues.md

 ---

-### 7. Archaic Initial + Medial + ㄹ Final Consonant Issue
+### 7. Archaic Initial + Medial + ㄹ Final Consonant Issue ✅ RESOLVED
 **Priority:** Medium
-**Status:** Open
+**Status:** Closed
-**Description:** When using archaic initial and medial jamo with ㄹ as the final consonant, the ㄹ doesn't render correctly in its final position.
+**Description:** When using archaic initial and medial jamo with ㄹ as the final consonant, the ㄹ wasn't rendering correctly in its final position.

 **Expected Behavior:**
 - `△ㅗㄹ` should compose to `ᅀᅩᆯ` (archaic initial + medial + ㄹ final)